Saba-Burduli/-Main-Online-Exam-Project/README.md

 <h1>👂Hello My Name is Saba Burduli and this is my first time ever doing Online Exam ASP.NET Web API </h1>
-Whats cool in this project is im gonna create 3 type of role ..<br>
+Whats Cool in this project is im gonna create 3 type of role ..<br>
 and they have different tokens (accses).
 We dont have actually many entity classes manually but we actually creating meny join tables using configuration querys .<br>
 there is many different type of Relations like : Many => Many , Many => One and also ofc One to One ......<br>
 Add some Contorlers and tokens .<br>